Joon-Klaps/lasvphylo/README.md

     > - If you are using `singularity`, please use the [`nf-core download`](https://nf-co.re/tools/#downloading-pipelines-for-offline-use) command to download images first, before running the pipeline.
 Setting the [`NXF_SINGULARITY_CACHEDIR` or `singularity.cacheDir`](https://www.nextflow.io/docs/latest/singularity.html?#singularity-docker-hub) Nextflow options enables you to store and re-use the images from a central location for future pipeline runs.
    > - If you are using `conda`, it is highly recommended to use the [`NXF_CONDA_CACHEDIR` or `conda.cacheDir`](https://www.nextflow.io/docs/latest/conda.html) settings to store the environments in a central location for future pipeline runs.

-3. Download the pipeline (got clone) and give in the correct variables :
+3. Download the pipeline (git clone) and give in the correct variables :

    ```bash
    nextflow run lasvphylo/main.nf -profile YOURPROFILE -c <CONFIG> --outdir <OUTDIR>